rcharan/nature-phd-survey/README.md

 The environment contains the minimal software necessary for this project.

 ### Organization
-The main analysis is performed in analysis.ipynb.
+The main analysis is performed in **analysis.ipynb**.
 Two settings to be noted:
-1. go_for_broke: set this to True to utilize parallel processing in Grid Search and Random Forests.
+1. `go_for_broke`: set this to True to utilize parallel processing in Grid Search and Random Forests.
 This will use all CPUs available.
 (Default: True)
-2. load_from_disk: set this to True to load the fitted models from models directory.
+2. `load_from_disk`: set this to True to load the fitted models from models directory.
 This is recommended (default True).
 If for some reason you want to refit the models yourself, the fitting times with the current Grid Search parameters are reported.
-Total time is a little of 3 hours on a 2.7 GHz Intel Core i5 (Dual Core).
+Total time is a little over 3 hours on a 2.7 GHz Intel Core i5 (Dual Core).
 Expect this time to double if you set go_for_broke = False.
 Expect it to halve if you have 4 comparable CPUs and allow parallel processing and so on.